2022 Entries Closed

 The descent is on a mountain bike track, which does get technical at points so take your time.
 It won't be long before your reach the river again and re-join the Pilgrim Trail for a nice flat, fast and technical section to the Bells Rapids bridge, which you cross and make you way over to the Orlov Bridal Trail Tunnel.

 From here it is a reasonable climb and then a drop into the valley where you meander up along a creek that takes you to the breath taking Bells Falls.
-Once you reach the peak of the climb you turn left and run up a granite rock face to the fire trail that sweeps around the border of Avon Ridge Estate.

 At the top of the challenging climb, you veer left to follow the ridge line that looks over the Avon River and, in the distance, the grassy green slopes of Shady Hills Estate.
 The track joins on to the Survey Heritage Trail heading up towards Ewing Road.
 A sharp left turn just before the public road places you on a fire trail that takes you out to the monument cairn marking a survey point by John Forrest from the 1870’s.
 This gives an amazing view of the valley up towards Toodyay and back to where you started at Walyunga National Park.